traefik/hub/WALKTHROUGH.md

 }
 ```

-With Traefik Proxy, we can protect this API with a simple Basic Authentication.
+With Traefik Proxy, we can secure the access to this API using the Basic Authentication.
 To create an encoded user:password pair, the following command can be used: `htpasswd -nb user password | openssl base64`

 So let's do it: